 - Strawberries – 89mg/152 grams or 99% of DV.

 - Kale – 80mg/chopped kale or 89% of DV.

 What are the side effects of consuming too much vitamin C?

-Vitamin C is an important nutrient that our body needs for our immune system to work at its peak.
+Vitamin C is an essential nutrient that our body needs for our immune system to work at its peak.

 Even without supplementation, you can get enough of it by eating the right amounts of fruits and vegetables.

 It’s pretty hard to overdose on vitamin C just by consuming fruits and veggies.